Stars beat Golden Knights 4-0 in DeBoer's return to Vegas - WHIZ News

 The other Stars goals came from Joel Kiviranta, Ryan Suter and Tyler Seguin.
 Seguin’s goal, an empty netter, extended his goals streak to three games.
 Ty Dellandrea had two assists.

-Oettinger got his third shutout of the season — first since Dec.
-1 against Anaheim — and fifth of his career.
+Oettinger got his third shutout of the season and fifth of his career.

+“I’m sure everybody else is thinking (shutout),” Dellandrea said.
+“I don’t want say that the shutout word leading into those (late) minutes.”

 Dallas dominated play, other than a late second-period surge by the Knights when they had their best chances to get the puck past Oettinger.